AayushRajput006/Data-Structures-and-Algorithms/Arrays/README.md

 4.1 Linear Search : Traversing every element to search a particular element.
 4.2 Binary Search : Works only on sorteed array.
 Traversing array based on divide and conquer technique.
 5. Question : Majority Element in array -> using Brute-force approach.
-6. Question : majority Element in Array -> using sorting approach.
+6. Question : Majority Element in Array -> using sorting approach.
+7. Question : Majority Element in Arrat -> Using optimal approach